 Our partners and vendors provide a variety of free on-site extras included in the cost of your show ticket (crafts, face painting, educational workshops, and more).
-Take a look at the onsite activities (likely more will be added as we get closer to the Festival so be sure to check the website often and sign up for our newsletter to receive the latest information).
-The kids will not be able to do everything.
-Find out what they’d like to do and, immediately upon arrival, visit those activities.
-We suggest classes break into smaller groups, led by an adult chaperone, and find activities that fit within your show schedule.
+Take a look at the onsite extras (likely more will be added as we get closer to the Festival so be sure to check the website often and sign up for our newsletter to receive the latest information).

 Every year the Festival prepares a scavenger hunt for visiting students.
 There are prizes awarded every day so please enquire about this year’s hunt!